kong0107/js-utility/README.md

 # kong-util

 Here are some codes I usually use.
-Some runs in any environment that supports JavaScript ES6;
+Some runs in any environment that supports JavaScript (ES6 and later);
 but some is usable only in browsers.

 <!-- ## in Node.js